Portland Vase

-The bottom of the vase was a cameo glass disc, also in blue and white, showing a head, presumed to be of Paris or Priam on the basis of the Phrygian cap it wears.
-This roundel clearly does not belong to the vase, and has been displayed separately since 1845.
+The bottom of the vase was a cameo glass disc, also in blue and white, showing a head, presumed to be of Paris or Priam based on the Phrygian cap it wears.
+This roundel clearly does not belong to the vase and has been displayed separately since 1845.
 It may have been added in antiquity or later, or is the result of a conversion from an original amphora form (paralleled by a similar blue-glass cameo vessel from Pompeii).
 It was attached to the bottom from at least 1826.

 Iconography

-The meaning of the images on the vase is unclear, and none of the many theories put forward has been found generally satisfactory.
+The meaning of the images on the vase is unclear, and none of the many theories put forward have been found generally satisfactory.
 They fall into two main groups: mythological and historical, though a historical interpretation of a myth is also a possibility.
 Historical interpretations focus on Augustus, his family and his rivals, especially given the quality and expense of the object, and the somewhat remote neo-classicism of the style, which compares with some Imperial gemstone cameos featuring Augustus and his family with divine attributes, such as the Gemma Augustea, the Great Cameo of France and the Blacas Cameo (the last also in the British Museum).
 Interpretations of the portrayals have included that of a marine setting (due to the presence of a ketos or sea-snake), and of a marriage theme/context, as the vase may have been a wedding gift.
 Many scholars (including Charles Towneley) have concluded that the figures do not fit into a single iconographic set.